TarasyukV/car-performance-sql-analysis/README.md

 These steps ensured consistent data types and improved data quality for reliable analytical results.

 # Business Question 1
+## Which automotive brands have the widest product range in terms of pricing and performance?

+## Created Metric
+- Price Range = Max(price) − Min(price) per brand
+- Horsepower Range = Max(horsepower) − Min(horsepower) per brand
+- Only brands with more than 5 models were included to ensure statistical relevance

+## 📈 Key Insights

+- Certain brands demonstrate a significantly wider price range, indicating diversified market positioning.
+- Brands with both high price and horsepower dispersion appear to target multiple customer segments, from entry-level performance to ultra-premium models.

+# Business Question 2
 ## Which automotive brands demonstrate the highest performance efficiency?

 ## Created Metric